rreusser/glsl-fft/README.md

 This module is designed for use with [glslify][glslify], though it's not required.
 It also works relatively effortlessly with [regl][regl], though that's also not required.
 At minimum, you'll need to use this with no less than two WebGL framebuffers, including input, output, and two buffers to ping-pong back and forth between during the passes.
 The ping-pong framebuffers may include the input and output framebuffers as long as the parity of the number of steps permits the final output without requiring an extra copy operation.

+### Is it fast?

+Not particularly.
+Could be way better.
+Correctness first, then optimization.

 ## Example

 The code below shows usage of the basic JavaScript API.
 The [example](./example/index.js) is perhaps more illustrative since it shows a fully worked example for a Gaussian blur.
 Note in particular the the return value of the JavaScript API is particularly suited for the way [regl][regl] performs multiple draw calls with a single function call, though [regl][regl] is certainly not reqired in order to use this module.